maojindao55/etcder/README.md

-# etcder - GUI for etcd
+# Etcder - GUI for etcd
 A cross-platform etcd Desktop Manager that both support Mac and Windows

 # Main view